Luxmusik/sandbox-virtualappliance/readme.md

 }
 ```

 Git repositories are available on the ```git``` subdomain of the configured domain ie. ```git.bluth-sandbox.com```.
-The Git URL to clone the 'banana-stand' mock service is ```http://michaelbluth@git.bluth-sandbox.com/banana-stand.git```.
+For example, the Git URL to clone the 'banana-stand' sandbox is ```http://michaelbluth@git.bluth-sandbox.com/banana-stand.git```.

-Creating a mock service also creates a Sandbox with the same name.
-For example, to retrieve details for the ```banana-stand``` Sandbox created in the above example call the /api/1/sandboxes/banana-stand endpoint.

-#### Creating a Sandbox
+#### Cloning a Sandbox
-You can create multiple running Sandboxes for use by different teams.
-Although Sandboxes can share the same mock service, they run in isolation and do not share persisted data.
+Cloning sandboxes is a great way to share web service mocks across teams.
+A cloned sandbox does not have its own codebase, they share the same codebase as their parent, and therefore they have no Git repository.
+Changes made to the parent are reflected in all clones.
+They run in isolation and do not share persisted data.

-Create a Sandbox using the /sandboxes service:
+Clone a Sandbox using the /sandboxes service:

 ```
 Endpoint: /api/1/orgs/sandboxes